Williamllq/sri-lanka-hotel/README.md

 - Uses actual driving routes instead of straight-line distance for more accurate fare calculations
 - Implements fallback mechanisms for situations when routing services are unavailable
 - Responsive UI designed for various device sizes
+- Lightweight gallery implementation using simple-gallery.js for memory-efficient image display

 ## GitHub Workflow & Deployment Rules